JuanHigueraC/Some-principal-aspects-of-statistical-mechanics-of-multiplex-networks/README.md

 And was presented for the course **Introduction To Sociophysics** of the National University of Colombia.

-In this work we review the formalism of statistical mechanics of multiplex networks.
+In this work we review the formalism of **statistical mechanics** of **multiplex networks**.

+Statistical Mechanics, in particular the principle of Maximum Entropy (MaxEnt) is a useful tool to build a ensemble of random networks with some preselected properties.
+This null hypothesis network allows us to characterize the properties of a network implicit in some of its topological attributes.